swcarpentry/good-enough-practices-in-scientific-computing/index.md

     This is analogous to the `data` directory, which might contain links to the location of the data file(s) rather than the actual files.

-We realise that in many cases, even this solution is asking too much from the coauthor who will continue to say, "Just give me a Word document with tracked changes," or something similar.
+We realize that in many cases, even this solution is asking too much from the coauthor who will continue to say, "Just give me a Word document with tracked changes," or something similar.
 To satisfy this person,
 convert the manuscript to an editable file format (e.g., `.docx` or `.odt`) after major changes,